golightstream/lightstream-prism-dns/plugin/errors/README.md

 ~~~
 errors {
+	stacktrace
 	consolidate DURATION REGEXP [LEVEL]
 }
 ~~~

+Option `stacktrace` will log a stacktrace during panic recovery.

 Option `consolidate` allows collecting several error messages matching the regular expression **REGEXP** during **DURATION**.
 After the **DURATION** since receiving the first such message, the consolidated message will be printed to standard output with log level, which is configurable by optional option **LEVEL**.
 Supported options for **LEVEL** option are `warning`,`error`,`info` and `debug`.